Getting Marrow in Your Bones

 Marrow is good food.
 Part of the reason dogs chew on bones is to crush them to get the marrow.
 We can get the benefits of marrow into the diet (and all the other nutrients needed for healthy bones and joints) by making broth.
 One of the most valuable pieces of information I acquired from Sally Fallon’s Nourishing Traditions books was the information about making broth.
 It’s something few people do anymore, but after reading about the benefits of broth, I began making it myself.

 Broth isn’t hard to make.
 Put your bones and meat scraps in a large pot of cold water with some vegetables like onions, celery and carrots, cut into large pieces.
 Add 1/4 to 1/2 cup of vinegar and let it soak for about one hour.
 Then bring the whole mixture to a boil.
 Reduce the heat to a simmer and simmer the mixture for 8-12 hours.
 Strain off the broth, pick out the meat and throw everything else away.
-For more precise directions, get a copy of Nourishing Traditions or go online to http://www.westonaprice.org/foodfeatures/broth.html.
+There's also an article on this website about making bone broth.
+For additional healp, get a copy of Nourishing Traditions or go to the Weston Price organization website.

 I hope you have a new appreciation for the importance of healthy bones to a healthy life and a better understanding of what you need to do to keep your bones strong.
 May you have health in your navel and marrow in your bones, so you can live a long, healthy and happy life.